 Since then Seok has been a full-time potter in Mud Rock, and has exhibited locally and internationally as well.

 As a professional ceramicist, crafts person and maker, Michelle is versatile and cross-disciplinary.
 She has been an industrial designer and educator of youth at risk, for which she has received awards, and has exhibited in several local and international solo and group ceramic shows.

 During her Ceramics Degree, she was awarded the much coveted Sir Geoffery Yeend Scholarship, and completed her Bachelors majoring in Ceramics with First Class Honors at the Australian National University.
 She has been practicing ceramics for over 10 years now.

-As the co-founder of Awaken the Dragon, Singapore's ceramics festival, Michelle has also given TED talks on Ceramics in Singapore.
-She also guest lectuers in Lasalle School of the Arts, Nanyang Academy of Fine Arts and Nanyang Polytechnic.
+As the co-founder of Awaken the Dragon, Singapore's ceramics festival, Michelle has given TED talks on Ceramics in Singapore, and also guest lectures in Lasalle School of the Arts, Nanyang Academy of Fine Arts and Nanyang Polytechnic.